 df3=df1.join(df2, lsuffix="_left", rsuffix="_right")

 Yields below output.
-As specified by default it uses left join and performs join on row index.
+As specified by default it uses left join and performs join on the row index.

-4. Inner Join DataFrames
+Inner Join DataFrames

-pandas inner
+Pandas inner

 # Pandas Inner join DataFrames